-Both offer a 30-day money-back guarantee, but goodies aside, if you've got the cash upfront then NordVPN’s three-year plan is hard to beat.
-Interestingly, both come in under our #1 favorite provider ExpressVPN.
+Both offer a 30-day money-back guarantee, but goodies aside, if you've got the cash upfront then NordVPN’s two-year plan is hard to beat.
+Interestingly, both come in under our #1 favorite provider, ExpressVPN.

 NordVPN vs IPVanish: Privacy

-IPVanish prides itself on offering excellent privacy features, and we’d have to agree.
-You’ll have the choice of a number of protocols, including the rock-solid IKEv2, and also the option to customise OpenVPN.
+IPVanish prides itself on offering excellent privacy features, and we’d tend to agree.
+You’ll have your choice of a number of protocols, including the rock-solid IKEv2, and also the option to customize OpenVPN.

 Another great feature is ‘Scramble’, which hides the fact you’re using a VPN at all – useful for those in countries like China that restrict internet and VPN usage.